Fireworks

 The Prescott, Wolfeboro N.H.

-On this postcard, with a nearly identical view as the above, the property is named the King’s Hill Inn.
+On this postcard, the property is named the King’s Hill Inn, the name of the property from 1941-1945.

 Views of the southern side.
 The b&w photo below with the pool is dated 1936.